SergioQuijanoRey/dotfiles/README.md

 ## Purpose

-This github page was born due to some request on [this](https://www.reddit.com/r/unixporn/comments/9con7z/i3_simple_and_clean_workflow/) reddit post I made.
+* This github page was born due to some request on [this](https://www.reddit.com/r/unixporn/comments/9con7z/i3_simple_and_clean_workflow/) reddit post I made.

-It's my first time doing this, so if you have any advice please let me know
+* It's my first time doing this, so if you have any advice please let me know
+* Heavily inspired on [this](https://www.youtube.com/watch?v=8-S0cWnLBKg&index=2&list=PL7DwkYSG4a4rXgz5G4LBWYfaBDFHYwbqB&t=1s), so check it out (*btw, great teacher*)

 ## Some tutorial on how to config (working on english version of it)